markos373/rcos-status-updates/spring_2019/week_03.md

 > In this section, you can write about what you accomplished in the previous week.

 This week I experimented with inserting data into PostgreSQL from Python.
 I have successfully created a table through the script, but am working on trying to export all of the data into tables in the databse.
+I also attended HackBU at Binghamton University, and learned a bit about React and NodeJS.
+These technologies will probably show up on Hedgehogs.

 ## This Week's Plan